Vestas 11th Hour Racing Leading Sustainability on and off the water

-- Through their legacy project with 11th Hour Racing, the team awarded $120,000 in grant funding to local environmental organizations ($10,000 at each stopover) to support and raise awareness to the incredible efforts happening worldwide to restore ocean health.
-(See Route Map below with names of organizations.)
+- Through its legacy project with 11th Hour Racing, the team awarded $120,000 in grant funding to local environmental organizations ($10,000 at each stopover) to support and raise awareness to the incredible efforts happening worldwide to restore ocean health.
+(See Route Map below with names of organizations).

 - 92% of the team’s accommodations were within walking, biking, or public transport distance from the race villages.
 This careful planning enabled the team to reduce their reliance on cars and taxis as well as their overall carbon footprint.

 - 99,300 people visited the public Exploration Zone in the team base, learning about renewable energy, ocean science, the circular economy, and microplastic pollution.
 Additionally, over 550,000 people viewed the team’s sustainability-focused videos on social media.

 - The team was able to achieve a 74% diversion rate (62% recycling 13% composting) meaning that only 26% of its waste went to the landfill.
 By comparison, according to the World Economic Forum, Germany has the highest recycling rate in the world at 56%.

 - The team removed 212 kilos of trash from beaches.
 Combined with the 2.1 tons of abandoned fishing gear that will be removed from the ocean by 11th Hour Racing’s grantee Healthy Seas, the team will compensate for the waste they sent to landfill, and for the rig and sails lost overboard during their dismasting in the Southern Ocean.